lioryariv/idr/README.md

 In order to generate a normalization matrix for each scan, we used the input object masks and camera projection matrices.
 A script that demonstrate this process is presented in: "code/preprocess/preprocess_cameras.py".
 Note: in order to run the supplied 15 scans, it is not required to run this script.

-For preprocess all dtu:
+For running the pre-processing script on all DTU scans:
 ```
 cd ./code
 python preprocess_cameras.py --dtu
 ```

-For running preprocess on linear init cameras:
+For running the pre-process script on the linear init cameras:

 ```
 cd ./code
 python preprocess_cameras.py --dtu --use_linear_init
 ```

-For running preprocess for new data:
+For running the pre-process script on a new data folder:

 ```
 cd ./code